On the conformal walk dimension: Quasisymmetric uniformization for symmetric diffusions: The attainment and Gaussian uniformization problems

-\begin{example} {\rm Let $n \ge 2$ and let $(X,d,m,\sE,\sF)$ denote the Dirichlet form corresponding to Brownian motion on $\bR^n$.
-If $w(x)=\abs{x_1}^t$, where $t \in \bR, x=(x_1,\ldots,x_n)$, then $w\,dm$ is $A_\infty$-related to $m$ if and only if $t > -1$ \cite[p.
-222, Example (c)]{Sem93}.
-If $t>0, x=(0,\ldots,0), y= (0,\ldots,0,1)$ and $h$ is as given in \eqref{e:defh} with $\gam=2$, then using \eqref{e:maxmetric} it is easy to check that $d_h(x,y)=0$.
+\begin{example} Let $n \ge 2$ and let $(X,d,m,\sE,\sF)$ denote the Dirichlet form corresponding to Brownian motion on $\bR^n$.
+If $w(x)=\abs{x_1}^t$, where $t \in \bR, x=(x_1,\ldots,x_n)$, then $w\,dm$ is $A_\infty$-related to $m$ if and only if $t > -1$ \cite[p.\ 222, Example (c)]{Sem93}.
+If $t>0, x=(0,\ldots,0), y= (0,\ldots,0,1)$ and $h$ is as given in \eqref{e:defh} with $\gamma=2$, then using \eqref{e:maxmetric} it is easy to check that $d_h(x,y)=0$.
 This can be seen by choosing equally spaced points $x_0,\ldots,x_n$ on the straight line joining $x$ and $y$ and letting $n \to \infty$ in \eqref{e:maxmetric}.
 Therefore, by Lemma \ref{l:neccessary} we obtain

-In other words, the inclusion in \eqref{e:ainf} is strict for the Brownian motion on $\bR^n, n \ge 2$. } \end{example} The above example and Lemma \ref{l:neccessary} illustrate that if a measure is too small in the neighborhood of a curve, then it will fail be in $\sG(X,d,m,\sE,\sF)$.
-As we will see, a similar (but more subtle) phenomenon happens in higher dimensional Sierpinski gaskets.
+In other words, the inclusion in \eqref{e:ainf} is strict for the Brownian motion on $\bR^n, n \ge 2$. \end{example} The above example and Lemma \ref{l:neccessary} illustrate that if a measure is too small in the neighborhood of a curve, then it will fail to be in $\sG(X,d,m,\sE,\sF)$.
+As we will see in Subsubsection \ref{sssec:SGs} below, a similar (but more subtle) phenomenon happens in the higher-dimensional Sierpi\'{n}ski gaskets.

 We recall the definition of strong $A_\infty$-weights on $\bR^n$ introduced by David and Semmes in \cite{DS} and show its relevance to the Gaussian uniformization problem for the Brownian motion on $\bR^2$.
-The following definition is a slight reformulation of the one in \cite{DS} and follows from \cite[Lemma 3.1]{Sem93}. \begin{definition} {\rm Let $d,m$ denote the Euclidean metric and Lebesgue measure on $\bR^n$ respectively.
+The following definition is a slight reformulation of the one in \cite{DS} and the equivalence between the two definitions follows from \cite[Lemma 3.1]{Sem93}. \begin{definition} Let $d,m$ denote the Euclidean metric and Lebesgue measure on $\bR^n$, respectively.
 Let $\mu= w \,dm$ be $A_\infty$-related to $m$.
 Define